 To thrive in a highly competitive environment like the insurance industry takes a lot of technical expertise, a thorough understanding of digital marketing, and a strong insurance agency brand identity.

 Technology has proven to be an explosive, ever-evolving industry.
 It seems like just yesterday the world mainly relied on computers to communicate and source information.
 Smartphones now dominate the landscape.
-If you’re not utilizing a mobile-friendly marketing strategy then you’re missing out on a massive opportunity to grow your book of business.
+If you’re not utilizing an insurance mobile-friendly marketing strategy then you’re missing out on a massive opportunity to grow your book of business.

-Let’s face it; everything has gone digital, and in this digital centric business-to-business (B2B) landscape, content marketing has become a significantly useful tool to generate leads.
-Insurance agency marketing content is a key factor in separating your agency from competitors to generate high quality leads.
+Let’s face it; everything has gone digital, and in this digital-centric business-to-business (B2B) landscape, content marketing has become a significantly useful tool to generate leads.
+Insurance agency marketing content is a key factor in separating your agency from competitors to generate high-quality leads.

 Cisco and Capita recently released a report in the UK titled, “Trends vs. Technologies 2016 report”.
 The study showed that while everyone agrees tech is important, there is a huge gap between having that knowledge and putting it into practice.